crusher-dev/crusher/README.md

 [Crusher](https://crusher.dev) is an *all-in-one* testing framework.
 It includes everything w.r.t to e2e testing, with *low-code recorder*, *runner* + *batteries* built-in.

-It's an alternative to the traditional workflow of cypress, playwright, selenium, etc. [See more here](https://crusher.dev)
+It's an alternative to the "traditional" testing workflow:

 -  choosing testing library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
 -  Setup framework according to your needs